snowyu/snowyu.github.io/source/imarkdown/en/index.md

 `[text content]{variable_name: configuration}`

-More detail see 💁🏻‍♂️ [reference.html](http://riceball.me/imarkdown/en/reference.html) for a complete reference of the elements and their configuration.
+More detail see 💁🏻‍♂️ [Interactive Markdown Reference Manual](http://riceball.me/imarkdown/en/reference.html) for a complete reference of the elements and their configuration.

 ## Authors